2019 Denis L. Fontaine Memorial Lake to Lake 10k

 The Terrace Hotel

 Address: 329 E Main St, Lakeland, FL 33801

 Near Early Race Number Pick Up

 Address: 3630 Lakeside Village Blvd, Lakeland, FL 33803

 Street parking is available throughout downtown Lakeland and in the three city parking garages

-Please note you will not be able to switch your shirt size from the one you selected on your registration form at packet pick up.
+Shirt size not guaranteed after October 18, you may select from remaining available sizes after that date.
+Please note you will not be able to switch your shirt size from the one you selected on your registration form at shirt pick up.
 Switching shirt sizes may only be done after the race as supplies last.

 Participants in strollers are not eligible for age group awards.